sidharrth2002/LaBo/report/main.typ

 In this mini-project, an extension of the LaBO framework that uses both CLIP and BioMedCLIP as complementary experts, is explored.
 Specifically, this is framed as a mixture-of-experts (MoE) problem, where CLIP is the generalist expert and BioMedCLIP is the specialist expert, and a learned gating network determines the relative contribution of each for every input image.
 The motivation is that different skin lesion may benefit from generalist knowledge (e.g. shape, colour patterns) or specialist biomedical cues (e.g. vascular structure, lesion-specific terminology) to varying degrees.
 A dynamic gating mechanism allows the model to adapatively leverage either or both experts on a per-instance basis, improving flexibility, accuracy, and interpretability.

 1. Does domain expertise improve interpretability and classification performance in biomedical image analysis?
-2. Can a mixture-of-experts fuse information from these disparate concept space, and does this learned fusion outperform their uni-expert counterparts?
+2. Can a mixture-of-experts fuse information from these disparate concept space, and does this learned combination outperform their uni-expert counterparts?

 ... _write what happened_